RobTillaart/INA226/README.md

 |    6      |  4.2 ms   |
 |    7      |  8.3 ms   |

+Note: times are typical, check datasheet for operational range.
+(max is ~10% higher)

-Note that total conversion time can take up to 1024 \* 8.3 ms ~ 10 seconds.
+Note: total conversion time can take up to 1024 \* 8.3 ms ~ 10 seconds.

 ### Calibration